pvillela/rust-latency-trace/README.md

 - total timings include suspend time and are based on span creation and closing;
 - active timings exclude suspend time and are based on span entry and exit.

-## TODOs

-- Add core concepts and examples to lib docs.
-- Support filtering of spans